Note: after installing the program you can go to the Studio menu's Devices option to select the audio and MIDI devices you want to use.

 Step 3: Add audio or MIDI trackAdd a Track with an empty audio or MIDI file using the Add Track menu.
 Use a mono audio file if you're recording a mono source like a microphone.

 Step 4: Record the trackClick the track's Rec button.
 If you're recording audio a Recording Level Fader now appears at the top of the window (provided your sound device supports this).
-Alternatively you can click the Input button to get acces to recording level controls.
+Alternatively you can click the Input button to get access to recording level controls.

 Note: depending on the sound device there may be a dedicated software control panel or hardware knobs to set the recording level.
 Please refer to the sound device's manual.